 1. Adventure Theater

-The theatre is located at Niagara Falls State Park Visitor Center and features a stadium seating with a capacity of 314.
+The theater is located at Niagara Falls State Park Visitor Center and features a stadium seating with a capacity of 314.

 The documentary airs every 45 minutes with Mandarin, Spanish and Korean being the only three different translations available via headsets.

 Sunday – Friday: 9am – 5:15pm